-- The M4M-DESFire library verifies the M4M-DESFire security attributes during the execution of M4M-DESFire commands to enforce the Access Control Policy defined by the M4M-DESFire interface specification. - 478 On Virtual Card level, the security attributes define: - · if change of card configuration is allowed, - if administrator master authentication is required for create/delete applications, - · if change of card master key is allowed, - the type of master key used: Single DES, 2 Key Triple DES, 3 Key Triple DES or AES. (f) - · if format card is allowed. - · if random UID is enabled. - 479 On Application level, the security attributes define: - the key identifier and the conditions for changing the application manager key, - if change of application configuration is allowed, - if application manager authentication is required for create/delete applications, - · if application manager authentication is required for directory access, - if change of application manager key is allowed, - the type of application key used: Single DES, 2 Key Triple DES, 3 Key Triple DES or AES. (f) - 480 On File level, the security attributes define: - the type of file: - standard data file (without rollback), - value file (with rollback). - backup data file (with rollback), - linear record file (with rollback), - cyclic record file (with rollback), - the communication settings: plain, with MACing or enciphered, - the Application user identifier or Nobody or Everybody, - the type of master key used: Single DES, 2 Key Triple DES, 3 Key Triple DES or AES.(f)
+The M4M-DESFire library verifies the M4M-DESFire security attributes during the execution of M4M-DESFire commands to enforce the Access Control Policy defined by the M4M-DESFire interface specification.

+489 On Virtual Card level, the security attributes define:

+- if change of card configuration is allowed, - if administrator master authentication is required for create/delete applications, - if change of card master key is allowed, - the type of master key used: Single DES, 2 Key Triple DES, 3 Key Triple DES or AFS (9) - if format card is allowed, - · if random UID is enabled.

-f.
+g.
 Note that DES is no longer recommended as an encryption function in the context of smart card applications.
 Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength.